Below you will find some of the new wine, the new cheeses made by hand on the farms or at micro dairies. Very exciting.

 To drink: For instance a Prunotto Barbera d’Alba.

-A small, square cheese from raw ewe’s milk with a washed rind.
+A square shaped cheese from raw ewe’s milk with a washed rind.
 The rind is in Reblochon style.
 A farmstead cheese from Cumbria and is made by Martin Gott.
 A mild cheese with a fine taste of milk and butter.
 A bit of herbs as well.
 Variations during the season may occur.
 Semi firm and somewhat compact texture with a few holes scattered around.
 Chewy.
 You may well eat the rind, does not give a bitter taste as some do.
 A likeable cheese.

 To drink: White burgundies, or light reds such as beaujolais.
 You can also try Nyetimber Classic Cuvée.